pizza442/BeatTheLag/README.md

 That’s why their ought to be a way that helps people get their sleep by operating on a given sleep schedule.

 ## Roles:
-	- Leader -  Vanely
-	- Marketing -  Vanely
-	- Project management - Sandy
-	- Design - Vanely, Sandy
+	- Vanely : Leader, Marketing, Design
-	- Engineering -  Ali, Shakeel
+    - Ali : Engineering
-	- Support - Shakeel
+    - Shakeel : Engineering, Support
+	- Sandy : Project management, Design